Persper/js-callgraph/README.md

 # License #

-This code is licensed under the [Eclipse Public License (v1.0)](http://www.eclipse.org/legal/epl-v10.html), a copy of which is included in this repository in file `epl-v10.html`.
+This code is licensed under the [Eclipse Public License (v2.0)](http://www.eclipse.org/legal/epl-2.0), a copy of which is included in this repository in file `LICENSE`.